-Trump, outgoing director pick different leaders for consumer agency
+Trump, outgoing director pick leaders for consumer agency

 "Director Mulvaney will serve as acting director until a permanent director is nominated and confirmed," the White House said in a statement Friday.

-Just hours earlier Friday, outgoing CFPB Director Richard Cordray sent a letter to Trump, declaring he's officially done leading the federal consumer watchdog agency once the clock strikes midnight.
+But hours before, CFPB Director Richard Cordray had sent a letter to Trump, declaring he was officially done leading the federal consumer watchdog agency once the clock struck midnight.

 Cordray named his chief of staff, Leandra English, as deputy director, which essentially establishes her as the bureau's acting director.

-The departure of Cordray, the first-ever director of the consumer agency, had sparked speculation that Trump would tap a member of his administration to lead the bureau.
+The departure of Cordray, the first-ever director of the consumer agency, marks an opening for Trump to embark on a major overhaul of the agency.

+There had been speculation that Trump would tap a member of his administration to lead the bureau.

 In a tweet Friday night, Sen. Elizabeth Warren, one of the architects of the consumer agency, said that under the Dodd-Frank financial reform law, the agency's deputy director assumes the role of acting director if there's a vacancy.